MIT-D-Lab/mit-d-lab.github.io/content/about.md

     id10-->id11;
 ```

-And here's what the engineering design process generally looks like (see [FUNdaMENTALs of Design by Alex Slcoum ↗](https://meddevdesign.mit.edu/fundamentals-downloads/?eeFolder=FUNdaMentals-Chapters)).
+And here's what the engineering design process generally looks like (see [FUNdaMENTALs of Design by Alex Slocum ↗](https://meddevdesign.mit.edu/fundamentals-downloads/?eeFolder=FUNdaMentals-Chapters)).
 It's also worth looking at the [NASA Technology Readiness Levels (TRLs) ↗](https://www.nasa.gov/directorates/somd/space-communications-navigation-program/technology-readiness-levels/):

 ```mermaid
 graph TD